 - Enable Cellular Data – The button might not grey out in all cases.
 If you hadn’t checked, please ensure that cellular data is turned on in the first place.
 Go to Settings -> Cellular and toggle the switch Cellular Data which should turn over to a green side if the button is not greyed out.
 Scroll down this settings page and make sure all apps have been given permission to use cellular data.
 Exit, and check whether your device is connected to the internet.
 If the bug hasn’t affected your device, the device should connect to the internet just fine.

-- Create APN – Could not activate cellular data network error can be fixed by creating a new APN for your carrier.
+- Create a New APN – Could not activate cellular data network error can be fixed by creating a new APN for your carrier.
 This can be done by following the steps below:

 - Connect to WiFi network